NEIL MCEVOY | CO-GENERAL MANAGER, DIRECTOR OF FOOTBALL OPERATIONS

 Ryan makes his home in North Carolina and in addition to attending numerous collegiate pro-days and NFL preseason games also coordinates the efforts of regional scouts.

-2021 marks Rob’s third year with the BC Lions and second as the top Canadian scout in charge of evaluating talent for the CFL Draft.
+2024 marks Rob’s sixth year with the BC Lions and fourth as the top Canadian scout in charge of evaluating talent for the CFL Draft.

-Prior to joining the Lions in 2019 as a regional scout, Rob spent 20 seasons with the Edmonton Football Team where he began as video coordinator and was promoted to offensive assistant under head coach Danny Macocia for the 2008 season.
+Prior to joining the Lions in 2019 as a regional scout, Rob spent 20 seasons with Edmonton where he began as video coordinator and was promoted to offensive assistant under head coach Danny Macocia for the 2008 season.

 Rob graduated from the University of Western Ontario in 1998.
 He is also a graduate of the Northern Alberta Institute of Technology (NAIT) Radio and Television program.